cr0hn/UnderFucking/README.md

 # What's UndeFucking?

-UnderFucking project wants to be a vulnerable web site as real as possible.
+The UnderFucking project is a web application that implements a series of vulnerabilities and odd behaviors, while at the same time mimicking a real website as much as possible.

+Unlike other similar projects, UnderFucking can generate a completely new random website on each invocation.
+It's also possible to imitate different web servers and technologies.

+Its purpose is to test web application security scanners, by feeding them a random but realistic website with a complex layout.

-It's written entirely in Python using the Django framework.
+Underfucking is written entirely in Python using the Django framework.

 # What vulnerabilities are implemented?